chef/automate/components/docs-chef-io/content/automate/ha_common.md

 5. Select the **Request a public certificate** option from the **Certificate type** page, and select **Next**.

-6. In the **Domain names** section, enter your domain name.
+6. In the **Domain names** section.
 You can use a fully qualified domain name (FQDN), such as `www.example.com`, or a bare domain name such as `example.com`.

 Before ACM issues a certificate, it validates that you own or control the domain names in your certificate request.
 You can use either email validation or DNS validation.

 7. In the **Select validation method** section, select either *DNS validation* or *Email validation*.

-8. From the **Tags** page, you can optionally tag your certificate.
+8. You can optionally tag your certificate from the **Tags** page.
 Tags are key-value pairs that serve as metadata for identifying and organizing AWS resources.

 9. Select **Request**.
-The console returns you to your certificate list after processing the request, where your new certificate displays with status, *Pending validation*.
+After processing the request, the console returns you to your certificate list, where your new certificate displays with status, *Pending validation*.

 You can also request a public certificate using the Command Line Interface (CLI).
-For detailed information on requesting these certificates, refer  [AWS documentation on requesting a public certificate](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html).
+For detailed information on requesting these certificates, refer to [AWS documentation on requesting a public certificate](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html).

 ### Providing Certificate ARN Value in `a2ha.rb` Configuration file

 Follow these steps if you want to use the AWS certificates in your network infrastructure:

-1. Log in as a Sudo user by using `su-` command.
+1. Log in as a Sudo user using the `su-` command.

 2. Navigate to the `hab` workspace directory.

-3. Open the `a2ha.rb` file in any editor of your choice.
+3. Open the `a2ha.rb` file in any editor.

 {{< figure src="/images/automate/ha_load_balancer.png" alt="AWS Certificate ARN Value">}}